milescb/PiWebsite/content/documentation.md

 ## Website monitoring

 I use [`goaccess`](https://goaccess.io) to monitor website pings.
-Install (or build from source).
+Install (or build from source), and install the [GeoLite databases](https://dev.maxmind.com/geoip/updating-databases/).
 Then, I run a cron job in the background over this script:

 ```bash
 #!/bin/bash